 Below are some of the online stores that sell vegan and cruelty free products in Japan.

 Amazon – Amazon Japan has some vegan food products and lots of vegan books.
+You can set the language to English and search by the word “vegan.”

 The Flying Pig – This is an online store where you can buy Costco products.
 As the focus is on foreign foods, rather than vegan foods, you’ll need to find out whether the product you want to buy is vegan first (there are no lists of ingredients on the website and only a small number of items are specified as being vegan).